 Current club: Eintracht Frankfurt

-The Dutch international joined Frankfurt in 2017 after a disappointing spell with Napoli, much of which was spent out on loan.
+The Netherlands international joined Frankfurt in 2017 after a disappointing spell with Napoli, much of which was spent out on loan.

 He has scored in four of European football’s top five leagues (becoming only the eighth player to achieve this) and looked to be enjoying his time in Germany before injury problems derailed his Eagles career this season.